Email address: firstname.lastname@example.org

 - A formal complaint to the Joint Secretariat may be done within 30 days* after the project notification of the decision.
 Reply shall be done within 15 days* after receiving the formal complaint.

 If the complainant is not satisfied with the conclusions of the Joint Secretariat, he/she may appeal to the Monitoring Committee.
-The formal complaint must be submitted to the Monitoring Committee Presidency via the Secretariat (via complaints email), clearly explaining the grounds upon which an examination is being requested.
+The formal complaint must be submitted to the Monitoring Committee Presidency via Joint Secretariat (via complaints email), clearly explaining the grounds upon which an examination is being requested.

-- A formal appeal to the Monitoring Committee must be presented within 45 days after the project notification of the decision; the conclusions of the appeal will be communicated to the complainant in writing by the Joint Secretariat (on behalf of the Monitoring Committee) within 30 days following the submission of the appeal complaint.
+- A formal appeal to the Monitoring Committee must be presented within 45 days* after the project notification of the decision; the conclusions of the appeal will be communicated to the complainant in writing by the Joint Secretariat (on behalf of the Monitoring Committee) within 30 days* following the submission of the appeal complain